 How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, likely making the bank more resilient in times of trouble.
-Banks that are losing money, however, are less able to do those things.
+Earnings may be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Bank of Winona was 11.09 percent, above the national average of 9.28 percent.
+One key way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+Bank of Winona's most recent annualized quarterly return on equity was 7.95 percent, below the national average of 8.10 percent.

-The bank recorded net income of $670,000 on total equity of $12.9 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.16 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $982,000 on total equity of $12.5 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.85 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.